SnapshotGames/cui_color_picker/README.md

 Usage
 ======

+The interface consists of 'Color' read/write property and a 'onValueChange' callback.
-Assign color to the Color property or set onValueChange callback by calling SetOnValueChangeCallback( Action<Color> onValueChange )
+Call SetOnValueChangeCallback( Action<Color> onValueChange ) to set the callback.